awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-console.md

 ![\[The logs page of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/environment-management-logs.png)

-For more information, see \.
+For more information, see [Viewing Logs from Your Elastic Beanstalk Environment's Amazon EC2 Instances](using-features.logging.md)\.

 ## Health<a name="environments-console-health"></a>